Nonprofit Resources for Disaster Recovery

 Offered through the NC Division of Employment Security, workers who are or may become unemployed due to a declared disaster may be eligible for Disaster Unemployment Assistance (DUA).
 If approved, you can collect DUA for up to six months following the date of the disaster.

-- Create an account on the DES website and apply for regular unemployment insurance
+- Create an account on the DES website and apply for regular unemployment insurance within 60 days of the disaster declaration.

 - If your application is declined, contact DUA to request assistance.
-These applications must be filed within 30 days.

 Contacts